Quantum Hall and Light Responses in a 2D Topological Semimetal: Conclusion

-This approach for the light-matter interaction resolved in the two Dirac valleys is also equivalent to a measure of the quantum Hall conductivity in the situation of a pair of one-half topological numbers related to the two-spheres' model with a sphere associated to a $\uparrow_z$ or $\downarrow_z$ spin polarization.
-We have then justified that the formation of a half-topological semimetal can also be understood as one spin population along $x$ direction being in the topological insulating phase while the other is in a metallic regime resulting in a conductance at the edges quantized for one spin-polarization only.
+We have then justified that this system is a topological half metal, i.e. one spin population along $x$ direction being in the topological insulating phase while the other is in a metallic regime resulting in a conductance at the edges quantized for one spin-polarization only.
 The quantized edge mode then has a 1/2 probability to be in the $\uparrow_z$, $\downarrow_z$ state associated to the original basis of the Hamiltonian.
-These results can be verified through spin-polarized transport at the edges and spin-polarized ARPES.
-These protected topological semimetals present then two different flows of charges, associated to a two-dimensional Fermi liquid in the bulk and a one-dimensional channel at the edge.
-It is also interesting to mention here that one-half topological numbers also find applications for the physics of interacting topological superconducting p-wave wires \cite{OneHalfwires} and the physics of Majorana fermions \cite{OneHalfKLH,MajoranaSpheres}.
+These results can be verified using spin-polarized transport at the edges and spin-polarized ARPES.
+The approach for the light-matter interaction resolved in the two Dirac valleys is also equivalent to a pair of one-half topological numbers associated to $\uparrow_z$ or $\downarrow_z$ spin polarizations.
+A pair of half topological invariants is also revealed from the equatorial plane on the sphere.
+This pair of half invariants then links with the physical properties of the topological semimetal on the bilayer model \cite{hutchinson_quantum_2021,OneHalfKLH}.
+We also mention here that one-half topological numbers also find applications for the physics of interacting topological superconducting p-wave wires \cite{OneHalfwires} and the physics of Majorana fermions \cite{OneHalfKLH,MajoranaSpheres}.

-The bulk-edge correspondence yet hides some mysteries related to the classification of these robust, but at same time fragile, two-dimensional topological semimetals which may be addressed in future articles.
-Similarly, an interesting question may address the evolution of the present findings towards three dimensions.
+These protected topological semimetals present then two different flows of charges, associated to a two-dimensional Fermi liquid in the bulk and a one-dimensional (protected) channel(s) at the edges which may find applications in electronics and energy.

 We acknowledge useful discussions with Joel Hutchinson, Andrej Mesaros and Michel Ferrero for interesting discussions.
 This work was supported by the french ANR BOCA and the Deutsche Forschungsgemeinschaft (DFG), German Research Foundation under Project No. 277974659.
 Sariah Al Saati thanks Ecole Polytechnique for funding his PhD thesis.